$338,222Average Value$375Average Price per Sq Ft1Home For Sale

 Madera Technical Exploration Center offers career and technical education

 Parksdale students are zoned to attend Cesar Chavez Elementary School, which earns a C-minus from Niche.
-Martin Luther King, Jr. Middle, located on Lilly Street, receives a C. Madera South High, which offers career schools in agriculture, business and health sciences, scores a C-minus.
+Martin Luther King, Jr. Middle, located on Lilly Street, receives a C. Madera South High, which offers career schools in agriculture, business and health sciences, scores a C-plus.
 In addition, the Madera Technical Exploration Center allows middle school students to explore different career and technical education pathways.

 Martin Luther King Jr. Middle School serves grades 7-8 in Madera.